preppietechie/cissp_notes/README.md

 # cissp_notes
 Some last minute nodes I used in studying for the CISSP Fixed width font is better for viewing.
-I may clean the formatting up later for easier viewing on Github.
+I may change the formatting to markdown someday for easier viewing.
+For now, just view the raw file.

 ISO 27001: Auditing
 ISO 27002: Best Practices (Formerly 17799)

 Simple Security Property = No Read Up
-'*' Property = No Write Down
+//* Property = No Write Down
-Strong * Property = no read up/no write down
+//Strong * Property = no read up/no write down
 Simple=Read *=Write (easier to read than write)

 Data Definition Language (DDL): Defines DB Schema